 Do you want to pursue a career in the creative industries in Ireland?

 Do you want to try out different artforms in colleges in Dublin in an exploratory and fun way?

 The second Creative Arts Summer School will take place in Dublin from Monday 24 – Friday 28 June 2019.
-This exciting new project, funded by the Department of Education and Skills Progression for Access to Higher Education (PATH) fund is a collaboration between the National College of Art and Design, Trinity College Dublin, Marino Institute of Education, University College Dublin and the Institute of Art, Design and Technology.
+This exciting new project, funded by the Department of Education and Skills Programme for Access to Higher Education (PATH) fund is a collaboration between the National College of Art and Design, Trinity College Dublin, Marino Institute of Education, University College Dublin and the Institute of Art, Design and Technology.

 Successful applicants will spend one day in each college and transport will be provided from NCAD to UCD, IADT and Marino Institute of Education for those who need it.

 - One Week Monday 24 – Friday 28 June 2019.

 - Five colleges.

 - Ten creative arts workshops including Portfolio Preparation, Performance, Experimental Archaeology, Introduction to architecture, Irish painting, Make up for stage and cinema, Animation, Drama.

 - Information on admissions, entry and portfolio requirements, grants, course options, student supports, creative arts career guidance.

 Priority will be given to applicants who meet one or more of the following ACCESS criteria: